 On 7/24/25, Ride Illinois spoke with WBEZ’s Sasha-Ann Simons on Reset about the patchwork of rules and regulations that is leaving many potential riders confused on what they can and can’t do.

-Questions or comments related to this guidance can be sent to info@rideillinois.org.
-Ride Illinois can be a resource to municipalities when developing common sense ordinances related to bicycles, e-bikes, e-motos, e-scooters, and micrombility devices.
+Questions and comments related to this guidance can be sent to info@rideillinois.org.
+Also, Ride Illinois can be a resource for municipalities and local units of government seeking to develop a common sense approach to integrating and embracing new mobility modes.